Ali-Jaan-Butt/Django-rest-api/.ipynb_checkpoints/README-checkpoint.md

 # Django Project

-This is a Django project that provides a web application for [brief description of your project].
+This is a Django project that provides a web application for companies to post internship opportunities for graduated people and for students.
+In this project we make an api for the internship data from the database.
 This README file contains instructions for setting up and running the project.

 ## Table of Contents